Thursday, August 3, 2023

 * * * * * * * * * * * * * * * * * * * * * * * *

-Coach Chris Bell was effusive in his praise of his school’s football team of 2006.
+Coach Chris Bell was effusive in his praise of his 2006 football team.
 And who could question him for doing that?
-It was a team that would be one for the ages in southern Newton County.
+It would be one for the ages in southern Newton County.

 Andy Rodriguez was asked to offer a personal overview of the 2006 season, and he paused for a long moment, exhaling audibly, as if he were allowing a montage of memories to play out mentally.
 He then inhaled and let out one more audible sigh before responding wistfully and in a measured tempo: “I ... remember it ... so ... well.
 It was so ... different.”